 - You must not loiter in the parking area.
 Questar III assumes no liability for the vehicle and its contents.
 Vehicles must always be kept locked.

-- Arrival/Departure procedures and times: Follow the times for your Educational Center on page 4 of the Questar III Student Handbook.
+- Arrival/Departure procedures and times: Follow the times for your Technical School on page 4 of the Questar III Student Handbook.

-- You must obtain signature approval from your parent/guardian, home school principal and an Educational Center administrator, as well.
+- You must obtain signature approval from your parent/guardian, home school principal and Technical School administrator, as well.